Pragati-cloud/Pragati-cloud/README.md

 - 🔧 Working on exciting **Full Stack** and **ML projects**
 - 🤝 Open to **collaborate on innovative projects**
 - 🧠 Exploring the world of **AI, DevTools, and Generative Tech**
+- 🧪 Experimenting with **Generative AI** tools and APIs

+---

+## 🌐 Community Leadership & Involvement

+- 🧭 Lead Organizer at **GDG SRIT Jabalpur**
+- 📢 Organized **5+ tech events** on topics like **Cloud, Web Development, and App Dev**
+- 🚀 Actively contributing to developer communities and peer mentoring
+- 🛠️ Selected for final rounds in:
+  - Barhmax 1.0 (Top 5 Finalist)
+  - Hack On Hills 6.0
+  - Hack 'N Crack
+  - Social Summer Of Code (SSOC) Season 3

 ---